-Myrrh essential oil supports the healing of wounds, mouth ulcers, dermatitis, bacterial infections, bronchitis, diarrhea, fungal infections, and candida.* Myrrh oil is also used to promote a restful sleep, and have a lovely fragrance.
+Myrrh essential oil supports the healing of wounds, mouth ulcers, dermatitis, bacterial infections, bronchitis, diarrhea, fungal infections, and candida.* Myrrh oil is also used to promote a restful sleep, and has a lovely fragrance.
 Myrrh essential oil calms the spirit by composing breathing which enhances states of meditation.
 It can also create a sense of internal harmony.
-The mind is affected by Myrrh via disperse negative feelings, and relieving mental tension.
+The mind is affected by myrrh by dispersing negative feelings, and relieving mental tension.

-The spiced wood aroma is attributed for calming the nerves and fostering tranquility.
-Aromatherapy properties are purifying, restorative.
+The spiced wood aroma of myrrh is attributed for calming the nerves and fostering tranquility.
+The oils aromatherapy properties are purifying and restorative.
 Myrrh oil is uplifting and revitalizing while soothing nervous tension.
-Used as a meditation aid and skin care component.
+Myrrh is used as a meditation aid and skin care component.

 Myrrh is a Sesquiterpene essential oil which is a class of compounds that have a direct effect on the hypothalamus, pituitary, and amygdala, the seat of our emotions.
 Myrrh is referenced throughout the Old and New Testaments of the Bible.
-Myrrh Essential Oil helps release the fear of facing the world.
-Add to a diffuser for a long lasting, warm aroma climate.
+Myrrh essential oil helps release the fear of facing the world.
+Add myrrh to a diffuser for a long lasting, warm aroma climate.
 Increase the number of drops you add to your body care or bath according to your liking.

 The essential oil of myrrh revitalizes the body and is capable of spiritual healing.
 It possesses antimicrobial, astringent, expectorant, antifungal, stimulant, carminative, stomachic, anticatarrhal, diaphoretic, vulnerary, antiseptic, immune booster, circulatory, anti-flammatory and antispasmodic properties.*